jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 the attackers from a flawed Docker image creation process, according to Codecov.
 In aggregate, the incident highlighted the importance of securing
-CICD pipelines, including scrutinizing the secrets filed in these environments, and stepping up container security.
+CI/CD pipelines, including scrutinizing the secrets filed in these environments, and stepping up container security.
-Microsofts Winget May 2021
+Microsoft’s Winget — May 2021
 In May 2021, Microsoft released the first stable ver\- sion of its Windows 10 package manager, Winget, which enabled users to manage apps via the command\-line.
-Users were able to propose or add new packages to Winget on the projects GitHub repository.
+Users were able to propose or add new packages to Winget on the project’s GitHub repository.
 But, over the weekend after its launch, many flooded Winget's software registry with pull requests for apps that were either duplicates or